Wei-N-Ning/tinyCUnit/README.md

 SetUp() and TearDown() are not supported at the moment, but it is possible to implement them using the same function pointer technique.

+### Limitations

+Debugger can not step into the anonymous function.

+If you need debug-ability, use the cmake module: tinyCUnit.cmake